zhiqing-xiao/sn/README.md

 Zhiqing has removed errata entries that have been corrected in the PDF attached on 2023-11-16 email.

-Zhiqing has noticed that the Section 4.1.1 and Section 15.2 have been updated according to the Word.
-Great thanks!
+Zhiqing thanks for editors' efforts that resolve most of previous issues, as well as update Section 4.1.1 and Section 15.2 according to Word files.

 ----